Philodendron Micans Plant Care Essentials

 The key to watering philodendron micans is to find a balance between wet and dry soil.
 These plants aren’t drought-tolerant, but they will suffer in saturated soils.

-A good plan is to water your plant when the top inch of soil is dry.
+A good plan that I follow is to water the plant when the top inch of soil is dry.
 To check soil moisture levels, stick your finger into the soil near the center of your planter.
 If you detect moisture at the surface, wait a few more days before you water.

-When you water, you’ll want to make sure you moisten all of the soil.
-If you see water escaping through drainage holes as soon as you water, it’s likely that the soil isn’t absorbing water.
+When you water, you’ll want to ensure you moisten all the soil.
+If you see water escaping through drainage holes as soon as you water, it is likely that the soil isn’t absorbing water.
 If this is the case, slowly add water until the soil absorbs it.

-After you water, it’s important to remove excess water that has collected in a catch dish below the pot.
+After you water, it’s essential to remove excess water that has collected in a catch dish below the pot.

 Fertilizing philodendron micans during periods of active growth will help the plant obtain the nutrients it needs.